SurajVishwakarma333/LoginSQLite/README.md

-here i'm going to creat new account where my username=suraj, password=12345 and re-entered password.
+here i'm going to create new account where my username=suraj, password=12345 and re-typed password.